gtaylor44/Crane/README.md

  * Minimises the risk of making common mistakes when attempting to manually map each column (yes, you are human).
  * Validate data type is correct between model property and its matched column in the stored procedure for you. int32 != int64 for example.
  * Add custom mappings for column aliases so your stored procedures dont have to suffer readability issues.
- * Validate that all columns in select statement are mapped to a model property (this is an optional feature).
+ * Validate that all columns in select statement are mapped to corresponding model property (this is an optional feature).

 ##Examples